 Code of Conduct and Group Policies

-The Kyowa Kirin Group Code of Conduct sets forth the actions that should be taken by all employees of the Kyowa Kirin Group.
-The Code of Conduct is translated into local languages and disseminated to all employees of the Group around the world.
-Executives and employees pledge to comply with the Code of Conduct, and their understanding and compliance is monitored through employee awareness surveys and other means.
+The Kyowa Kirin Group Code of Conduct sets forth the actions that should be taken by everyone working in the Kyowa Kirin Group.
+The Code of Conduct is translated into local languages and disseminated to everyone working in the Group around the world and their pledge to comply with the Code of Conduct is obtained.
+Their understanding and compliance is monitored through employee awareness surveys and other means.
 We also encourage all partners in our supply chain to comply with the Code of Conduct.
-In addition, action policies related to individual business areas have been established as the Group Policies.
+In addition, action policies related to individual business areas have been established as the Kyowa Kirin Group Policies.

 The Code of Conduct and the Group Policies have been established with the approval of the Board of Directors.
-The code and the policies are continuously reviewed in light of changes in the external environment and laws and regulations, and any revisions must be approved by the Board of Directors.
+The code and the policies are continuously reviewed in light of changes in the external environment, such as laws and regulations, as well as changes in the internal environment and any revisions must be approved by the Board of Directors.

 Under the supervision of the Representative Director and Executive Vice President, the Kyowa Kirin Group has established a Global CSR Head, who is responsible for overall compliance throughout the Group, and a Corporate Social Responsibility Management Department to assist the Head in their duties.
 The Global CSR Head and the Corporate Social Responsibility Management Department take the leading role in compliance, formulating and implementing compliance measures on a global and regional basis in collaboration with the Regional CSR Heads,*1 who are responsible for compliance in the four regions of Japan, North America, EMEA, and Asia/Oceania.

 The Kyowa Kirin Group has established regional CSR committees in the four regions to discuss compliance-related activities.
-They meet once a quarter to discuss the status of activities and issues that are global or specific to each region.
-In addition, a joint Group CSR Committee meeting encompassing the four regions is held once a year to deliberate on compliance strategies and actions plans for the entire Group, and to report on the progress of activities during the year.
+These committees are held on a regular basis to discuss the status of activities and issues that are global or specific to each region.
+In addition, a joint Group CSR Committee meeting encompassing the four regions is held twice a year to deliberate on compliance strategies and actions plans for the entire Group, and to report on the progress of activities during the year.
 The Group CSR Committee is chaired by the Company’s Representative Director and Executive Vice President.
 Important matters discussed in these committees are reported to the Board of Directors.*2

 - *1:Currently, the Global CSR Head also serves as the Regional CSR Head for Japan.